top of page

 Get Your Financials Bulletproof

-Clean, organized financial records are your first line of defense.
-This means:
+Clean, well-organized financial records are your first line of defense.
+That means:

-• Three years of tax returns, profit and loss statements, and balance sheets
+• Three years of tax returns, P&Ls, and balance sheets

 • Clear separation between business and personal expenses